jspreadsheet/pro/readme.md

 # Jspreasheet Pro v7: The JavaScript spreadsheet

+<b>Jexcel</b> has been renamed to <b>Jspreadsheet</b>

 <img src='https://jexcel.net/templates/default/img/jexcel-spreadsheet.png' align="right" width="40%">

-jExcel, a lightweight Vanilla JavaScript plugin, can help you create exceptional web-based interactive tables and spreadsheets.
+Jspreadsheet, a lightweight Vanilla JavaScript plugin, can help you create exceptional web-based interactive tables and spreadsheets.
 Compatible with most widely-used spreadsheet software, such as Excel or Google Spreadsheet, it offers users an unrivalled Excel-like user experience.
 It also works well with prominent modern frameworks and flexibly utilizes a large collection of events, extensions and configurations to meet different application requirements.
 Impress your clients with a better user experience and a great dynamic interactive data management tool.

 Impress your clients with a better user experience and a great dynamic interactive data management tool.